yinkaipeng/flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 keystore                                                                Location of the keystore includng keystore file name keystorePassword                                                        Keystore password.
 Alternatively you can specify the password through a separate file using "keystorePasswordFile" setting keystorePasswordFile      --                                            File containing the keystore password keystorePasswordFileType  TEXT                                          Indicates how the password is stored in keystorePasswordFile.
-Can also be "AES" if the password file was created using "flume-ng password" command
+Can also be "AES" if the password file was created using "flume-ng password" command.
+"TEXT" indicates the password is in clear text.
 ============================================================================================================================================

 For example, a http source for agent named a1: